Toloka/docs/en/api/concepts/create-bonus.md

 Issues rewards to Tolokers.

-The reward amount can be from $0.001 to $100 per Toloker per time.
+The size of the reward can range between $0.001 and $100 per Toloker at a time.

 {% note alert %}